neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 Here are the PRs that were merged:

 1. [Add Workers for transferring data and Loading Animation](https://github.com/neuroinformatics-unit/datashuttle/pull/479) - Moved the data transfer logic to run in thread workers to free up the main thread for GUI/TUI rendering.
-2. [Add Tests for Renaming File/Folder on directorytree](https://github.com/neuroinformatics-unit/datashuttle/pull/496) - Added test for a shortcut key for renaming file/folder on directory tree.
+2. [Add Tests for Renaming File/Folder on directorytree](https://github.com/neuroinformatics-unit/datashuttle/pull/496) - Added test covering a keyboard shortcut for renaming a file or folder through the Textual Directory Tree widget.
 3. [Correct mainwindow typehints](https://github.com/neuroinformatics-unit/datashuttle/pull/505) - Fixed incorrect type hints for a function argument across the codebase.

 These PRs helped me explore various parts of the codebase and understand the overall architecture better.

-During the coding period, the primary focus was on the implementation, tests and documentation for the storage options.
+During the coding period, the primary focus was on the implementation, tests and documentation for the Google Drive and AWS backends.

 1. **Suggest next sub ses remote - PR [#484](https://github.com/neuroinformatics-unit/datashuttle/pull/484)**
     - Exposed the Python API functions in the TUI to search remote folders for suggesting next subject and session folders.
 By default, the local project folders are used to suggest next subject/session folder.
 Using the `search_central` option allows the user to search both the local and central project folders for suggestions.